#17 - The myth of optimal web design

 optimal (adj) : the most desirable measurable outcome possible under a restriction expressed

-Often it is the separation of decision making power across domains that causes the most design problems.
-When designers are not privy to business and technological decisions/implications, and business or development leaders are not aware of the user experience impacts of their choices, varying kinds of failures result.
-Each of them is usually designing as if there was only one domain of importance, which is almost never the case.
-Unless a team is balanced in it’s decision making ability, and has leadership that can understand the cross domain tradeoffs (or delegate them appropriately), good design is nearly impossible: one aspect of the tradeoffs will unintentionally outweigh the others.
+Often it is the separation of decision making power across an organization that causes the most design problems.
+When designers are not privy to business and technological decisions/implications, and business or development leaders are not aware of the customer impact of their choices, failures result.
+Each is making decisions as if there was only one domain of importance, which is rarely the case.
+Unless a team is balanced in its decision making ability, and has leadership that can understand the cross domain tradeoffs (or delegate them appropriately), good design is nearly impossible: one aspect of the tradeoffs will unintentionally outweigh the others.

 Any discipline can fall into this trap regardless of their political power.
 Designers can make choices that have outstanding usability or aesthetic values, but poor business or technological implications.
 Engineers can choose great technological models, that fail the important user and business scenarios.
 The real secret ingredient is synergy, and mastery of tradeoffs, not an isolated brilliance in any singular domain.
-It’s not about finding a specific measurement or applying a singular technique: it’s having a rationale and strategy for combining disciplines and methods that may naturally overlap, or conflict, with each other.
+It’s not about finding a specific measurement or applying a singular technique: it’s having a rationale for combining perspectives that overlap, or conflict, with each other.
 There is no single metric for this in any industry or philosophy, and in part, this is why the idea of an optimal design is so strange.

 A design is static, the universe is chaos